greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

     - `any`: Like the `trust` method, but the username supplied is ignored.
 Requires that all databases are configured to log in with a specific user.
 Additionally, the console database allows any user to log in as admin.

 auth_key_file
 :   If you are connecting to LDAP with an encrypted password, `auth_key_file` identifies the file system location of the encryption key.
-Refer to the [About Specifying an Encrypted LDAP Password](../../admin_guide/access_db/topics/pgbouncer.html#pgb_ldap_encrypt_passwd) for more information.
+Refer to [About Specifying an Encrypted LDAP Password](../../admin_guide/access_db/topics/pgbouncer.html#pgb_ldap_encrypt_passwd) for more information.

     Default: not set

 auth_cipher
 :   If you are connecting to LDAP with an encrypted password, `auth_cipher` identifies the cipher algorithm for password authentication.
 PgBouncer accepts any cipher supported by OpenSSL on the system.
 When FIPS mode is enabled, specify only a cipher that is considered safe in FIPS mode.
-Refer to the [About Specifying an Encrypted LDAP Password](../../admin_guide/access_db/topics/pgbouncer.html#pgb_ldap_encrypt_passwd) for more information.
+Refer to [About Specifying an Encrypted LDAP Password](../../admin_guide/access_db/topics/pgbouncer.html#pgb_ldap_encrypt_passwd) for more information.

     Default: `aes-256-cbc`